Nadine Broersen: 2014 World Indoor Champion

 On March 7, 2014, Broersen won gold at the World Indoor championships in Sopot (Poland) in the indoor pentathlon, improving the national record of Karin Ruckstuhl with a score of 4830 points.
 On the way to that result she also improved the national indoor record in the high jump, with a height of 1.93m.
-That year she finished 4th at Gotzis, scoring 6536 points, which would have been a Dutch record, had Schippers not finished nine points ahead.
+That year she finished 4th at Götzis, scoring 6536 points, which would have been a Dutch record, had Schippers not finished nine points ahead.

-She set her personal best at 6539 points winning the heptathlon in Torun (Poland) in July 2014, just six points short of the national record set earlier that year by Schippers.
+She set her personal best at 6539 points, winning the heptathlon in Toruń (Poland) in July 2014, just six points short of the national record set in March earlier that year by Schippers at Götzis.
 Later that year she won silver at the 2014 European Athletics Championships in Zurich (Switzerland) in the heptathlon behind France's Antoinette Nana Djimou, breaking the outdoor national record in the high jump with 1.94m.
 That year she won the 2014 IAAF Combined Events Challenge.

 The next year, starting as one of the favourites at the 2015 European Athletics Indoor Championships, she had to give up due to an injured ankle incurred at the Dutch national indoor championships.
 Nevertheless, outdoor she finished 3rd in Gotzis and 4th at the 2015 World Championships in Athletics hepthatlon in Beijing (China).
 Before the final 800 m event, she had been in 2nd place overall after a good javelin throw.

 In 2016, everything was focused on the 2016 Summer Olympics in Rio de Janeiro (Brazil).
 At the 2016 European Athletics Championships in Amsterdam in her home country, Broersen, who moved from ninth on the first day to fourth after winning the long jump and coming third in the javelin, but was unable to run the final 800 metres event due to an illness.
 Her teammate Anouk Vetter won the heptathlon event with a new national record of 6626 points.
 At the 2016 Summer Olympics she finished in a disappointing 13th place.
 Nevertheless, she made up the 2016 season by winning the heptathlon at the Décastar in Talence (France).